Doklam: 2017 Doklam standoff

 In June 2017, Doka La became the site of a stand-off between the armed forces of India and China following an attempt by China to extend a road coming via Sinchela further southward on the Doklam plateau.
 India does not have a claim on Doklam but it supports Bhutan's claim on the territory.
-According to the Bhutanese government, China attempted to extend the road that previously terminated at Doka La towards the Bhutan Army camp at Zompelri two km to the south; that ridge, viewed as the border by China but as within Bhutan by both Bhutan and India, extends eastward overlooking India's strategic Siliguri corridor.
+According to the Bhutanese government, China attempted to extend the road that previously terminated at Doka La towards the Bhutan Army camp at Zompelri 2 km to the south; that ridge, viewed as the border by China but as within Bhutan by both Bhutan and India, extends eastward overlooking India's strategic Siliguri Corridor.

 On 18 June, Indian troops crossed into the territory in dispute between China and Bhutan in an attempt to prevent the road construction.
 India's entry into the dispute is explained by the extant relations between India and Bhutan.
 In a 1949 treaty, Bhutan agreed to let India guide its foreign policy and defence affairs, reminiscent of its protected state status during the British colonial rule.
 In 2007, that treaty was superseded by a new friendship treaty which allows freedom of foreign policy to Bhutan, but mandates cooperation in issues of national security interest.

 India has criticised China for "crossing the border" and attempting to construct a road (allegedly done "illegally"), while China has criticised India for entering its "territory".

 On 29 June 2017, Bhutan protested the Chinese construction of a road in the disputed territory.
 The Bhutanese border was put on high alert and border security was tightened as a result of the growing tensions.
 On the same day, China released a map depicting Doklam as part of China, claiming, via the map, that all territory up to Gipmochi belonged to China by the 1890 Anglo-Chinese treaty.

 On 3 July 2017, China told India that former Prime Minister of India Jawaharlal Nehru accepted the 1890 Britain-China treaty.
-Contrary to Chinese claim, Nehru's 26 September 1959 letter to Zhou, stated that the 1890 treaty defined only the northern part of the Sikkim–Tibet border and not the trijunction area.
+Contrary to Chinese claim, Nehru's 26 September 1959 letter to Zhou Enlai, stated that the 1890 treaty defined only the northern part of the Sikkim–Tibet border and not the trijunction area.
 He called for discussion on the "rectification of errors in Chinese maps" regarding the boundary with Bhutan.

 China claimed on 5 July 2017 that there was a "basic consensus" between China and Bhutan that Doklam belonged to China, and there was no dispute between the two countries.
 The Bhutanese government in August 2017 denied that it had relinquished its claim to Doklam.

 In a 15-page statement released on 1 August 2017, the Foreign Ministry in Beijing accused India of using Bhutan as "a pretext" to interfere and impede the boundary talks between China and Bhutan.
 The report referred to India's "trespassing" into Doklam as a violation of the territorial sovereignty of China as well as a challenge to the sovereignty and independence of Bhutan.